mukund109/vow/README.md

 * low priority: can hidden cols be key cols? shouldn't matter
 * check the column names using https://github.com/duckdb/duckdb/blob/master/examples/python/duckdb-python.py#L76
 * need lazy eval in case someone opens a deeply nested sheet, all source sheet queries shouldn't be run
-* freeze header row
-* arrow key navigation
-* shortcuts for opening study-metadata, sample-metadata
-* doc-sidebar
 * links to previous sheets
   * list of previous sheets should not change on sort
   * browser history can still change
-* some kind of pagination
-* a way to make all columns have the same width, to make them easier to see
-  * sheet should open this way, user can then decide to make col full width

 * changing order of cols
   * are these preserved when sharing sheet?

-* `q` should take back to parent sheet, it should NOT be the same as a back button
 * insert values
-* col dtypes
-* histogram bars
 * column summary info
 * left,right hover-on-scroll div
-* column hover - buttons and [shortcut], and "help"
-* all "help" should link to command palette

-* re-write frontend in Elm in July?
 * get as far as possible can with server-side

 display message if server responds with 400 code on POST request